rafaelespinoza/godfish/README.md

 ## goals

-- use SQL in the migration files, no other high-level DSLs
+- use the native query language in the migration files, no other high-level DSLs
-- interface with many RDBMSs
+- interface with many DBs
 - as little dependencies outside of the standard library as possible
 - not terrible error messages